kovidgoyal/calibre/manual/gui.rst

 *'Contains' searches*

 Searches with no prefix character are `contains` and are by default case insensitive.
 An item matches if the search string appears anywhere in the indicated metadata.
 You can make `contains` searches case sensitive by checking the option `Case sensitive searching` in :guilabel:`Preferences / Searching`.
-If the search option `Unaccented characters match accented characters and punctuation is ignored` is checked then a character will match all its variants (e.g., `e` matches `é`, `è`, `ê`, and `ë`) and all punctuation including spaces are ignored.
+If the search option `Unaccented characters match accented characters and punctuation is ignored` is checked then a character will match all its variants (e.g., `e` matches `é`, `è`, `ê`, and `ë`) and all punctuation and whitespace are ignored.
 For example, if the `Unaccented characters match ...` option is checked then given the two book titles:

   1. Big, Bothéred, and Bad
   2. Big Bummer